b3llyfish/fate-of-byzantium/README.md

 to wage war effectively as it goes through the phases.

 It is **not** an interactive struggle, as a player do not expect a revamped Byzantine experience.
-It has been designed with the AI in mind, with the end goal of Byzantine decline.
+It has been designed with the AI in mind, with the ultimate end goal of Byzantine decline.

 #### Phases
 The phases have been designed to be one way for the AI.